Where We Have Arrived in Proving the Emergence of Sparse Symbolic Concepts in AI Models: Related Work

-$\bullet$ \textit{Explaining the representation capacity of DNNs using game-theoretic interactions.} Game-theoretic interactions have been used to explain the representation capacity of a DNN, although the following studies used the multi-order interaction~\cite{zhang2020interpreting}, rather than the Harsanyi interaction.
-Nevertheless, the Harsanyi interaction is proved to be compositional interaction elements in the multi-order interaction.
-The multi-order interaction has been used to explain the adversarial robustness\cite{ren2021towards, zhou2023generalization}, adversarial transferability~\cite{wang2021unified}, and generalization ability~\cite{zhang2020interpreting, zhou2023generalization} of a DNN.
-Besides, \cite{deng2022discovering} proved the difficulty of a DNN in encoding middle-complexity interactions. \cite{ren2023bayesian} proved that compared to a standard DNN, a Bayesian neural network (BNN) tends to avoid encoding complex Harsanyi interactions, which may explain the good adversarial robustness of BNNs.
+$\bullet$ \textit{Explaining the representation capacity of DNNs using game-theoretic interactions.} Game-theoretic interactions have been used to explain the representation capacity of a DNN, although the following studies used the multi-order interaction~\citep{zhang2020interpreting}, rather than the Harsanyi interaction.
+Nevertheless, the Harsanyi interaction {has been proven} to be compositional elements in the multi-order interaction.
+The multi-order interaction has been used to explain the adversarial robustness~\citep{ren2021towards, zhou2024generalization}, adversarial transferability~\citep{wang2021unified}, and generalization ability~\citep{zhang2020interpreting, zhou2024generalization} of a DNN. {In addition}, \cite{deng2022discovering} proved the difficulty of a DNN in encoding middle-complexity interactions. \cite{ren2023bayesian} proved that compared to a standard DNN, a Bayesian neural network (BNN) tended to avoid encoding complex Harsanyi interactions. \cite{liu2023towards} explained the intuition that DNNs learned simple Harsanyi interactions more easily than complex Harsanyi interactions.

-$\bullet$ \textit{Summarizing common mechanisms for the success of various empirical deep learning methods.} \cite{deng2022unify} found that the computation of attribution values for fourteen attribution methods could all be explained as a re-allocation of interaction effects. \cite{zhangquanshi2022proving} proved that twelve methods to improve the adversarial transferability in previous studies essentially shared the common utility of reducing the interactions between adversarial perturbation units.
+$\bullet$ \textit{Summarizing common mechanisms for the success of various empirical deep learning methods.} \cite{deng2024unifying} found that the computation of attribution values for fourteen attribution methods could all be explained as a re-allocation of interaction effects. \cite{zhangquanshi2022proving} proved that twelve methods to improve the adversarial transferability in previous studies essentially shared the common utility of reducing the interactions between adversarial perturbation units.